radiantearth/community-sprints/workstreams/core-api-mechanics.md

 **Stretch goals / Follow up:**
 * 3 working servers and 2 working clients (and aiming for 7+ servers and 4+ clients in 3 months)
-* Working servers and a solid spec that reuses some of the granular components (stats?)
+* A test engine that can validate specification compliance

 ### Questions to discuss